RecList/reclist/README.rst

 License and Citation
 --------------------

 All the code is released under an open MIT license.
-If you found *RecList* useful, please cite our pre-print: RecList is a WWW, so the citation below will be updated soon.
+If you found *RecList* useful, please cite our pre-print: RecList is a WWW paper, so the citation below will be updated soon.

 .. code-block:: bash